 The estimated PVR value provided is based on the proposed floor system applying a sustained surcharge load of approximately 1.0 lb. per square inch on the subgrade materials.
-Potential vertical movement on the order of 2 to 4 1⁄2 inches was estimated at the existing grade elevation.
+Potential vertical movement on the order of 3 to 3 3⁄4 inches was estimated at the existing grade elevation.
+If the clays underlying the subgrade (underlying stabilized layer) is moisture conditioned to a depth of 12 inches, potential vertical movement on the order of 3 inches or less is anticipated.